 Dom Robinson (Greening of Streaming):

 We are several years, and an entire movement of consolidation of methodology and approach away from being able to estimate energy consumption in media supply chains.
-In practical terms, we are likely to be 5 to 10 years away from being able to measure carbon footprints, and it is likely that carbon footprints themselves may not prove to be the right ‘currency’ for improving the industry’s environmental impacts.
+In practical terms, we are likely to be 5 to 10 years away from being able to accurately measure carbon footprints, and it is likely that carbon footprints themselves may not prove to be the right ‘currency’ for improving the industry’s environmental impacts.

 William Pickett (DIMPACT):